algorithmica-org/algorithmica/content/hpc/_index.md

 authors:
 - Sergey Slotin
 created: "Feb 2021"
-date: 2021-04-18
+date: 2021-05-06
 ---

-This is a work-in-progress Computer Science book titled "Supercomputing for Mere Mortals".
+This is a work-in-progress Computer Science book titled "Algorithms for Modern Hardware".

-It is split in 3 parts:

-1. [Performance Engineering](cpu), which is getting close to completion.
-2. [Parallel Computing](parallel), which is still in the research stage.
-3. [Distributed Computing](distributed), which doesn't even have a general curriculum yet.

-Unlike a traditional book, this one will change over time, evolving in parallel with new improvements in hardware and software and my understanding of them.
+Unlike a traditional book, this one will change over time, evolving in parallel with new improvements in hardware as well as software and my understanding of them.

-All materials are hosted on GitHub, with code in a separate repository.
+All materials are hosted on GitHub, with code in a [separate repository](https://github.com/sslotin/scmm-code).
 This isn't a collaborative project, but any contributions and feedback are welcome.

 ### Disclaimer: Technology Choices